 wait who are you? someone just sent me this, i don’t even know you, why are you talking to me like i’m your friend?

 Oh hi sorry my bad, uh.
 Sorry, please—sorry.
 This is awkward.
 My name is Carrie.
 I’m a writer (duh) and I make videos at Condé Nast with Pitchfork and Vanity Fair.
 I write and edit essays about movies at Bright Wall/Dark Room.
 I freelance around, mostly with music and film and entertainment pieces.
-I’m writing a biography of Elaine May for St. Martin’s Press—which is why these posts are so sporadic.
+I’m writing a biography of Elaine May for St. Martin’s Press, which is why these posts are so few and far between.
 I have not known rest since I was 12.
 (But even that’s debatable.)
 Please don’t be mad at me.

 i see that you have a paying subscriber option. i’m sorry, what? you want me to give you money for this?

 I have no illusions about actually making any money (neither, uh, do Substack’s founders, lol) from this but also I’m not stupid and putting myself in the position to not make money.
 Everyone and their mother has a substack these days, and those subscription fees add up!
 And this is sporadic enough that, for now at least, it’s pretty much entirely free.
 The subscriber option is more like a tip jar, if you will, that goes towards, I don’t know, a self-medicating bottle of wine every now and then.